All in one, Free and Open Source 3D creation

 But the code is just half of the show.
 Another important bit are the non code things.

-• The target audience for Bforartists are hobbyists and indie developers.
-Blender tries to target professionals.
+• The target audience for Bforartists are hobbyists and indie developers coming in from other software.
+Blender tries to target Blender professionals.
 That’s a completely different audience and development target.

-• We have a better manual.
-The Blender manual is unsearchable in big parts, has an odd structure, and still relies heavily on the Blender keymap to name just a few flaws.
-This makes it nearly unusable for users.
+• We also have an extended GUI reference manual.
+The Blender manual is unsearchable in big parts, has an odd structure mixing user experience with GUI, and still relies heavily on the Blender keymap to name a few flaws.
+This makes it nearly unusable as a reference for users.
 And that’s why we have rewritten it.
-With the tools in mind, not the hotkeys.
-Without odd opinions like Angle based is better than LSCM to unwrap.
-Without general CG Tutorials for a tool, and forgetting to describe how the tool really works and what it does.
-And a structure that follows the editors and the menus.
+With the tools, editors and operators in mind, not only the hotkeys.
+We also removed UX tips and tricks to keep it minimal and GUI orientated.

 What our Users says: